 Now that you have setup a Web Application server, and configured your SharePoint site to use Kerberos, we can move on to configuring ADFS and WAP to publish our site.
-If you have not yet deployed WAP or setup SharePoint to use Kerberos, please refer to the post on how to deploy the WAP using your SharePoint farm.

 Configure Relying trust for your SharePoint site on ADFS 3.0

 Launch the AD FS Management console using an administrator account.

 On the Left pane, Right click on Relying Party Trusts and select Add Non-Claims-Aware Relying Party Trust.

 Click Start, and on the next page enter a descriptive name then click next

 Enter the URL for your SharePoint site and click add then next